How to Start a Taxi Business in Bulgaria: Step-by-Step Guide

 Market Analysis

-Bulgaria’s taxi industry is thriving, especially in major cities like Sofia, Plovdiv, and Varna.
-These urban areas experience consistent demand due to high population density and limited parking options.
-Rural areas also present opportunities for specialized services, including long-distance and medical transport.
+Bulgaria's taxi industry is thriving, especially in major cities like Sofia, Plovdiv, and Varna.
+These urban areas experience consistent demand for urban taxi services due to high population density, limited private parking, and increasing reliance on on-demand transportation.
+Rural areas also present opportunities for specialized services, including long-distance intercity taxi rides and medical transport solutions catering to elderly and disabled passengers.

 Competitive Landscape

-Competition in the taxi industry is strong, with established companies and independent drivers dominating the market.
-However, service gaps exist in customer service, vehicle accessibility, and premium transport.
-Entrepreneurs who focus on high-quality service, including wheelchair-accessible taxis and executive rides, can carve out a niche in the market.
+Competition in the Bulgarian taxi industry is strong, with established taxi companies and independent licensed drivers dominating major city routes.
+Internationally, platforms like Bolt have made inroads in Sofia, raising the bar for digital ride-hailing experiences.
+However, clear service gaps exist in customer service quality, vehicle accessibility for passengers with reduced mobility, and premium executive transport.
+Entrepreneurs who focus on differentiated services — including wheelchair-accessible taxis, airport transfer packages, corporate taxi accounts, and tech-integrated ride booking can carve out a profitable niche in this growing market.

 2 Legal Requirements and Regulations